canhtran/canhtran.github.io/README.md

 </div>

-<b>CalvinIO</b> is my personal website.
+CalvinIO is my personal website.
 All the posts are published to Medium.

 ## Setting up